chinmoykalita/passgen-django/README.md

-# passgen-django
-Developer - Chinmoy Kalita

-This is a django website which generates strong and rememberable passwords from your existing one.
+This is a django website which generates strong but rememberable passwords from your existing one.
 Your can enter your password here and the algoriithm will convert it into a stronger one which makes your password unhackable even rememberable.

 You can clone this project to your system to use this feature.
 Make sure that you have installed python3 and django framwork in your system.

 To install python3 type in your terminal   $ apt-get install python3